rtagliaviaz/cryptocurrency-discord-bot/README.md

 ## Creating Our Project

 1. open your terminal and type the following
-2. mkdir node-telegram-tut
+2. mkdir discord-cryptocurrency-bot
-3. cd node-telegram-tut
+3. cd discord-cryptocurrency-bot
 4. npm init --y
 5. code .